Mixture of Experts Made Personalized: Federated Prompt Learning for Vision-Language Models: Conclusion

 \subsubsection{Acknowledgments}

-This work was supported by a National Institutes of Health (NIH)/National Cancer Institute (NCI) grant (1R01CA218405), the grant 1R01EB032896 (and a Supplement grant 3R01EB03 2896-03S1) as part of the National Science Foundation (NSF)/NIH Smart Health and Biomedical Research in the Era of Artificial Intelligence and Advanced Data Science Program, a NSF grant (CICI: SIVD: \#2115082), an Amazon Machine Learning Research Award, and the University of Pittsburgh Momentum Funds (a scaling grant) for the Pittsburgh Center for AI Innovation in Medical Imaging.
+This work was supported in part by a National Institutes of Health (NIH)/National Cancer Institute (NCI) grant (1R01CA218405), a NIH Other Transaction research contract 1OT2OD037972-01, the grant 1R01EB032896 (and a Supplement grant 3R01EB03 2896-03S1) as part of the National Science Foundation (NSF)/NIH Smart Health and Biomedical Research in the Era of Artificial Intelligence and Advanced Data Science Program, a NSF grant (CICI: SIVD: \#2115082), an Amazon Machine Learning Research Award, and the University of Pittsburgh Momentum Funds (a scaling grant) for the Pittsburgh Center for AI Innovation in Medical Imaging.
 This work used Bridges-2 at Pittsburgh Supercomputing Center through allocation [MED200006] from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by NSF grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+The views and conclusions contained in this document are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of the NIH or NSF.

-\textbf{Ethics Statement.} The research presented in this paper adheres to the Code of Ethics.
+\textbf{Ethics Statement.} The research presented in this paper adheres to the ICLR Code of Ethics.
 Our study does not involve human or animal subjects.
 Every dataset used in our study is publicly available.
 Our method does not address discrimination/bias/fairness concerns.